-Any failure, or perceived failure by us to maintain the security of our students' data and other confidential information or to comply with applicable privacy, data security and personal information protection laws, regulations, policies, contractual provisions, industry standards, and other requirements, may result in civil or regulatory liability, including governmental or data protection authority enforcement actions and investigations, fines, penalties, enforcement orders requiring us to cease operating in a certain way, or adverse publicity, and may require us to expend significant resources in responding to and defending allegations and claims.
-Furthermore, the PRC regulatory and enforcement regime with regard to privacy, data security and personal information protection is still evolving.
-PRC regulators have been increasingly focused on regulation in the areas of data security and data protection.
-We cannot assure you that relevant regulators will not interpret or implement these laws or regulations in ways that negatively affect us.
-It is possible that we may become subject to additional or new laws and regulations, which may result in additional expenses to us and subject us to potential liability and negative publicity.
-We expect that these areas will receive greater attention and focus from regulators, and attract continued or greater public scrutiny and attention going forward, which could increase our compliance costs and subject us to heightened risks and challenges associated with data security and protection.
-If we are unable to manage these risks, we could become subject to penalties, fines, suspension of business and revocation of required licenses, and our reputation and results of operations could be materially and adversely affected.
+Any failure, or perceived failure by the Group, or by third-party partners to maintain the security of students' data and other confidential information or to comply with applicable privacy, cybersecurity, data security and personal information protection laws, regulations, policies, contractual provisions, industry standards, and other requirements, may result in civil or regulatory liability, including governmental or data protection authority enforcement actions and investigations, fines, penalties, enforcement orders requiring the Group to cease operating in a certain way, litigation, or adverse publicity, and may require the Group to expend significant resources in responding to and defending allegations and claims.
+Moreover, claims or allegations that the Group has failed to adequately protect users' data, or otherwise violated applicable privacy, cybersecurity, data security and personal information protection laws, regulations, policies, contractual provisions, industry standards, or other requirements, may result in damage to the Group's reputation and a loss of confidence in the Group by users or partners, potentially causing the Group to lose users, business partners and revenues, which could have a material adverse effect on the Group's business, financial condition and results of operations.
+Furthermore, the PRC regulatory and enforcement regime with regard to privacy, cybersecurity, data security and personal information protection is still evolving.
+PRC regulators have been increasingly focused on regulation in the areas of cybersecurity, data security and data protection.
+We cannot assure you that relevant regulators will not interpret or implement these laws or regulations in ways that negatively affect the Group.
+It is possible that the Group may become subject to additional or new laws and regulations, policies and interpretations, which may result in additional expenses to the Group and subject the Group to potential liability and negative publicity.
+The Group expects that these areas will receive greater attention and focus from regulators, and attract continued or greater public scrutiny and attention going forward, which could increase compliance costs and subject the Group to heightened risks and challenges associated with data security and protection.
+If the Group is unable to manage these risks, the Group could become subject to penalties, fines, suspension of business and revocation of required licenses, and the Group's reputation and results of operations could be materially and adversely affected.

-Tuition refunds or potential refund disputes may negatively affect our cash flow, financial condition, and reputation.
+Tuition refunds or potential refund disputes may negatively affect the Group's cash flow, financial condition, and reputation.

-We offer different tuition refund options to our students depending on the time of enrollment and subject to certain conditions and restrictions in the service contract between us and each of our students.
+The Group offers different tuition refund options to students depending on the time of enrollment and subject to certain conditions and restrictions in the service contract between the Group and each student.
 Generally, a student is offered a full, unconditional refund within 24 hours upon enrollment.
-If the student makes a refund request after taking at least one live streaming course lasting 30 minutes by reason of any material academic issue of our courses within certain refund period, we offer a refund excluding the registration fees and the fees of delivered courses upon our confirmation.
-In addition, we offer students a refund for the undelivered courses excluding the registration fees.
-Prior to June 2019, such refund within seven days upon enrollment while starting from June 2019, we offer such refund during the entire service period.
-When calculating gross billings for a specific period, we deduct the total amount of refunds from the total amount of cash received for the sale of course packages for such period.
+If the student makes a refund request after taking at least one live streaming course lasting 30 minutes by reason of any material academic issue of the Group's courses within certain refund period, the Group offers a refund excluding the registration fees and the fees of delivered courses upon the Group's confirmation.
+In addition, the Group offers students a refund for the undelivered courses excluding the registration fees.
+Prior to June 2019, such refund was provided only within seven days upon enrollment while starting from June 2019, the Group offers such refund during the entire service period.
+When calculating gross billings for a specific period, the Group deducts the total amount of refunds from the total amount of cash received for the sale of course packages for such period.
 See "Item 4.
 Information on the Company-4.B.
-Business Overview-Our Tuition and Fees."
+Business Overview-The Group's Tuition and Fees."